Calvineries/Gmod-Nexus-External-ESP/README.md

 # Gmod-Nexus-External-ESP
-Nexus is a Python external wallhack, triggerbot, aimassist and bhop compiled with PyInstaller.
+Nexus is a Python external wallhack, triggerbot, aimassist and bhop compiled with PyInstaller for **Gmod Chromium x64**.
 It's external : nothing is injected, no lua code is used/edited.

 The wallhack is not in game: it's another application which is on top of gmod.